 Other trigger events include getting married, getting a raise at work, buying an investment property, and any other events that affect your financial circumstances and responsibilities.

-Life insurance can protect you and your family in case of unexpected death, injury or illness.
+Life insurance can protect you and your family in case of unexpected serious illness or death.
 Most Australians with dependents don’t have adequate life insurance to protect them against unforeseen situations.
 It’s vital to review whether you have adequate life insurance particularly during major milestones such as getting married and buying a new house.